 9. “What Am I Gonna Do With You”

-Ninth on our list of the best Barry White songs is “What Am I Gonna Do With You”, a song from the 1975 album Just Another Way To Say I Love You.
-It was his fifth song to hit the top ten mark on the Billboard Top 100 and is easily one of his most successful numbers.
-It was written and produced by Barry White.
+Ninth on our list of the best Barry White songs is “What Am I Gonna Do With You,” his fifth song to hit the top ten mark on the Billboard Top 100 and is easily one of his most successful numbers of all time

 This hit is about White’s experience with his second wife in every relationship – music.
 He is in love with singing and melodies because they took him from the worst position in his life to the best.